Savyaraj/Quadcopter_2D/README.md

-# 2D-Quadcopter control using Reinforcement Learning
+# Trajectory generation and control of 2-dimensional quadcopter in cluttered environments